schlegelp/CATMAID-to-Blender/README.md

 - functions that need you to be logged into your CATMAID server will be disabled (greyed out) until you did so by using 'Connect to CATMAID'
 - in order to identify cell bodies, the plugin searches for nodes with a `soma` tag
+- try hovering over a button/field or click on the "?" next to it to get a helpful tooltip

 ## Tutorials:
 Please check out the Github [Wiki](https://github.com/schlegelp/CATMAID-to-Blender/wiki) for additional information and tutorials.